 In practice, it is often good to ask employees who have frequent customer contact, such as customer service representatives or office workers, for their gut feeling about the reasons for a customer's churn.
 Then you do an analysis based on data and look for the connections.
 Churn factors include the frequency with which the customer normally orders, the volume, and the number of product categories.

 However, factors such as who the account manager is and how complete the customer profile is filled out in your CRM system, are also relevant.
 When determining factors, it is more about their combination and potential effects on one another than about individual factors or KPIs.

 If you have insight into your churn, what then?
 Some divide customers into segments based on the extent to which they are active.
 These segments (for example sleeping customers, occasional customers and active customers) can help you make choices for the use of your sales and marketing apparatus.

 Try to cross-sell some new products to occasional customers, which reduces the chance that they will leave your company.
 But sometimes it is also good to accept that some customers only buy something from you once.
 Of course it is important that you know what kind of customer you are dealing with.

-Is it always better to have more data and variables?
+Is it always better to have more data?